A Travel Guide to Urbiztondo, San Juan, La Union

 La Union used to be known for a simple off-the-grid living, but that’s now being eroded by a newer wave of beach-party culture.
 I’m not saying it’s a bad thing, though I’m not saying it’s good either.
 It’s pretty much neutral, and it’s for you to say.

 Parties and gigs are spread around La Union.
 You can normally find them in roofdeck of hostels (or hostels in general).
-The most popular establishment that embodies this new emerging culture is Flotsam Jetsam (read more).
+A popular establishment that embodies this new emerging culture is Flotsam Jetsam (read more).
 It’s where you can chill, dance and party with other beach-goers.
-Who knows, you might even meet someone special during your stay.

 If this, however, is not your cup of tea, there are still parts of La Union that give that off-the-grid vibe.
 All you need to do is stay off from the tourist spots and go to the other parts of La Union.